The Italians have been holding out on us!

 If you do wish to experience this ham for yourself it’s available in local delicatessens, but we decided to go straight for the source.
 Just 45 minutes drive outside of Parma, you can visit the small town of Polesine Parmense.
 It’s here where we found ourselves standing in a 14th-century castle known as Antica Corte Pallavicina.

-If you are Australian, and an avid Master Chef fan, you might recognize this place from the 2012 series where finalist were sent to Italy.
+If you are Australian, and an avid Master Chef fan, you might recognize this place from the 2012 series where finalist was sent to Italy.
 Here they met the Michelin star winning, head chef of the Antica Corte Pallavicina restaurant – Massimo Spigaroli.
-We actually met an Aussie couple that were staying there for that very reason.
+We actually met an Aussie couple that was staying there for that very reason.

 This extraordinary medieval building is nestled against the Po River.
 A river that is famous for its salt, and a major factor to why the cured ham of the Parma region is so unique and delicious.
 It was here that we met Giovanni our guide for the 1/2 day tour with Food Valley Travel.